 Chuck roast is a tough cut that requires a long cooking time.
 I cooked mine for 24 hours, but you can cook yours anywhere between 20 to 30 hours.
 If you cook your chuck roast from frozen, the cooking time is the same.

-Gravy Adds Great Flavor to the Roast
+Gravy Adds Great Flavor To The Roast

 Don’t throw away the flavorful juices that come out from the meat!
 We can turn them into the most delicious gravy that you can drizzle over everything.